runpod/docs/docs/serverless/vllm/vllm-requests.md

 # Send requests to vLLM workers

-This page covers different methods for sending requests to vLLM workers on RunPod, including code examples and best practices for both the OpenAI-compatible API and RunPod's native API format.
-By understanding these request formats and parameters, you can effectively integrate LLMs into your applications while maintaining control over performance and cost.
+This page covers different methods for sending requests to vLLM workers on RunPod, including code examples and best practices for RunPod's native API format.
+Use this guide to effectively integrate LLMs into your applications while maintaining control over performance and cost.

 ## Requirements